krancour/brignext/PROPOSAL.md

    `brigadecore/brigade` repository and pinned to the top of the issue queue.
 1. The entire Brigade community is invited to comment on any aspect of the proposal (including these procedures).
-1. The author will work with commentators and fellow maintainers to reconcile all feedback.
+1. The author will work with commentators and fellow maintainers to address all feedback.
 1. The pull request will remain open for a _minimum_ of two weeks to allow sufficient opportunity for feedback to be submitted by all interested parties.